Import Geospatial Data from CSV and GeoJSON

-Geospatial Data can be stored and analyzed in the Exasol database using the GEOMETRY datatype.
-This topic provides you with some examples of how to import geospatial data from a CSV and a GeoJSON file, and use SQL functions to perform analytics and geo joins.
+You can store and analyze geospatial data in an Exasol database using the GEOMETRY datatype.
+This section provides examples of how to import geospatial data from a CSV file and a GeoJSON file, and how to use SQL functions to perform analytics and geo joins on the imported data.

-In the system table SYS.EXA_SPATIAL_REF_SYS, you will find more than 3000 different spatial reference systems which you can use for the GEOMETRY datatype.
-These reference systems are there to define points on the earth, but they have different strengths, accuracies, and properties, for example, the SRID 31466 can only reference locations within Germany.
+The system table EXA_SPATIAL_REF_SYS contains more than 3000 different spatial reference systems that you can use for the GEOMETRY datatype.
+These reference systems define geographical coordinates on Earth with different accuracy and using different properties.
+For example, the reference system SRID 31466 can only reference locations within Germany.

-We will use the two SRIDs - 4326 and 2163 in our example.
-The SRID 4326 is using degrees as a unit, and the SRID 2163 uses meters.
-Often, conversions are necessary between different coordinate systems.
-You can use the ST_TRANSFORM function for this.
+In the following examples we will use SRID 4326 and SRID 2163.
+SRID 4326 uses degrees as a unit, while SRID 2163 uses meters.
+Converting between different coordinate systems is often necessary.
+You can use the function ST_TRANSFORM for this.

-The following example shows you how to create a table with a geometry column, how to insert and query data.
-We are using GEOMETRY(4326) because the coordinates provided are in degrees.
-Later, in the SELECT query, we transform the geodata into SRID 2163 to see the distance between the two cities in meters:
+The following example shows how to create a table with a geometry column, and how to insert and query data.
+We are using GEOMETRY(4326) because the provided coordinates are in degrees.
+In the SELECT query we then transform the geodata into SRID 2163 to see the distance between the two cities in meters:

 CREATE TABLE cities(name VARCHAR(200), geo GEOMETRY(4326));